jupyter-book/jupyter-book/docs/upgrade.md

 ---
-title: Upgrade an Existing Book From Jupyter Book 1
+title: Upgrade an existing book from Jupyter Book 1
 subtitle: Use automated tools to upgrade a legacy (Sphinx-based) Jupyter Book project to the new MyST engine.
-# subject: MyST Quickstart Tutorial
+# subject: myst quickstart tutorial
 short_title: Upgrade an Old Book ⭐
 ---